EteimZ/EteimZ.github.io/README.md

 ## Personal Info

-Hello World, My name is Youdiowei OyinEteimorde or just **Eteims**, i am an autodidact.
+Hello World, My name is Youdiowei OyinEteimorde or just **Eteims**, I am an autodidact.
 I am currently fascinated by the field of Machine Learning.

 I am passionate about Mathematics, Physics & Learning new things every day, I love Sci-fi and detective fiction.